falkyre/nhl-led-scoreboard-img/README.md

 ## Flash to SD Card

+### NOTE: Minimum SD Card size required is: 8GB

 The easiest way to flash the *NHL LED Scoreboard Raspberry Pi Image* to your SD card is to use [Etcher](https://www.balena.io/etcher/).
+If you decide to use the official Raspberry Pi IMager, make sure you DO NOT apply any customizations to the OS when it gets transferred to the SD card.
+If you do, your SD card will not work as intended for this project (if at all).

 <p align="center">
     <img src="https://user-images.githubusercontent.com/3979615/74733445-789cac00-52a0-11ea-9167-05b42d6383ad.gif" width="600">